Venezuela allows US diplomats to stay, defusing showdown

 The State Department did not confirm the Venezuelan government's account, reiterating only that its priority remains the safety of its personnel and that it has no plans to close the embassy.

-"That is true diplomacy," Maduro said after reading out the statement on national television.
+Earlier Saturday, Secretary of State Mike Pompeo told the U.N.
+Security Council: "Let me be 100 percent clear — President Trump and I fully expect that our diplomats will continue to receive protections provided under the Vienna Convention.
+Do not test the United States on our resolve to protect our people."

-Earlier in the day, critics and supporters of Maduro's government faced off at the U.N.
-Security Council, reflecting the world's deep divisions over Venezuela, which is mired in political confrontation as well as an economic collapse that has caused millions to flee the country.
+In the Security Council meeting, critics and supporters of Maduro's government faced off in a reflection of the world's deep divisions over Venezuela, which is mired in political confrontation as well as an economic collapse that has caused millions to flee the country.

 "Now is the time for every other national to pick a side," Pompeo said.
 "No more delays, no more games.
 Either you stand with the forces of freedom, or you're in league with Maduro and his mayhem."